matthewg42/winda/README.md

 #### Examples

-    winda.exe speed --all
+    winda speed --all
-    winda.exe speed --increment 5 --file P1506*.CSV
+    winda speed --increment 5 --file P1506*.CSV
-    winda.exe speed --date 150601
+    winda speed --date 150601
-    winda.exe speed --range 20-40 --increment 0.25 --from 150601 --to 150701
+    winda speed --range 20-40 --increment 0.25 --from 150601 --to 150701

 ### Command: export

 #### Syntax

-    winda.exe export <filter> file.csv
+    winda export <filter>

 #### Description

-Dump data from the database into a specified file.
-If the file already exists, a prompt for confirmation will be displayed.
+Dump data from the database to stadard output in CSV format.
+The following fields are included:

+*   ref
+*   event\_start
+*   event\_end
+*   windspeed\_ms\_1
+*   windspeed\_ms\_2
+*   wind\_direction
+*   irradiance\_wm2

 #### Command Arguments

-This command takes one or more filter arguments, and the name of the CSV file to write to.
+This command may take one or more filter arguments to limit the output to just records matching those arguments.
+If no filter arguments are provided, all data is exported.

 #### Example

-    winda.exe export --all dump.csv
+    winda export dump.csv

 ### Command: reset

 #### Syntax

-    winda.exe reset
+    winda reset

 #### Description